-Note: Students who complete PHYS 0501 will meet the ABE Provincial Level (Grade 12) Biology learning outcomes and competencies for transfer credit as stated in the BC Provincial Government's publication Adult Basic Education: A Guide to Upgrading in British Columbia's Public Post-Secondary Institutions - An Articulation Handbook.
+Note: Students who complete PHYS 0501 will meet the ABE Advanced Level (Grade 11) learning outcomes and competencies for transfer credit as stated in the BC Provincial Government’s publication Adult Basic Education: A Guide to Upgrading in British Columbia's Public Post-Secondary Institutions - An Articulation Handbook.

 This advanced-level university preparation course is equivalent to Grade 11 physics.
 Topics include measurement, kinematics, dynamics, heat and relativity, waves, electricity and nuclear physics.